 Te Kaha (70km from Opotiki, 264km from Gisborne) is a popular summer holiday spot.
 We spent a night in a motel at Te Kaha Holiday Park, there's a cafe and general store onsite.
 The motel was just ok, we much prefer camping at the holiday park but the weather didn't allow it.

-Te Kaha Beach Resort overlooks the water, reviewers have pretty much only good things to say about it.
-The bar at the resort remains very much the domain of locals, there's often reggae playing on the juke box, games of pool in progress and handles of beer all round.
+Te Kaha Beach Hotel overlooks the water, the bar at the hotel remains very much the domain of locals, there's often reggae playing on the juke box, games of pool in progress and handles of beer all round.
 The outdoor balcony is the place to look out over the water and watch people gather kaimoana (sea food).
 Legend has it you can catch marlin from the balcony.

 The photo below left is the view toward Opotiki from outside Opape Marae (17km from Opotiki).
 Below right is Tutamure Meeting House in Omarumutu, 12.8km from Opotiki.